The Best Damn Thing: Songs

 A total of twelve songs are featured on the album.
 The opener and lead single, "Girlfriend", was written by Avril Lavigne and Lukasz "Dr. Luke" Gottwald, who also produced the song.
-"Girlfriend" is a moderately fast Pop-punk, song at 152 beats per minute, performed in the key of D major.
+"Girlfriend" is a moderately fast pop-punk, song at 152 beats per minute, performed in the key of D major.
 Lavigne's vocal range spans from A3 to D5.
 "Girlfriend" is available in seven other languages, the only difference from the English version being the chorus translated into Spanish, Portuguese, Mandarin, Japanese, Italian, German and French.
 The song was compared to the song "I Wanna Be Your Boyfriend", in which chants the similar verses, but was resulted in a lawsuit in mid 2007, accusing her of plagiarism.
-"I Can Do Better" was compared to the cheerleader anthem "Mickey".
+"I Can Do Better" was compared to Toni Basil's cheerleader anthem "Mickey".

 The songs "Runaway" and "Alone" were compared to each other.
 "When You're Gone" is a power ballad with a piano and synth introduction.
 "Everything Back But You" was compared to "99 Red Balloons" and Sum 41.
 The songs "One of Those Girls" and "Contagious" were highlighted for their chugging metallic guitars [One of Those Girls] and overlapping vocal lines [Contagious].